heart image Heart attack image Unlocking the mystery of heart health with the Free Glycemic Index Chart

-Glycemic Index Diet
+Free Glycemic Index Chart.

-This Free Glycemic Index Chart may just be what the doctor ordered.
+The Glycemic Index Chart may just be what the doctor ordered.

-Would you be interested in a “diet” that lowers heart disease risk, improves memory and encourages the eating of ice-cream?
+Would you be interested in a diet that lowers heart disease risk, improves memory and encourages the eating of ice-cream?
 The Glycemic Index and Glycemic Load are exactly what you have been looking for!

-When I first began to study the Free Glycemic Index Chart (GI), I was surprised by the factors that speed or slow the process of converting foods to glucose (blood sugar.)
+When I first began to study the Glycemic Index Chart (GI), I was surprised by the factors that speed or slow the process of converting foods to glucose (blood sugar.)

 Why should we care?
 Our health and well-being depend on it.